nextflow-io/nextflow/docs/config.rst

 NXF_GRAB            Provides extra runtime dependencies downloaded from a Maven repository service.
 NXF_OPTS            Provides extra options for the Java and Nextflow runtime.
 It must be a blank separated list of ``-Dkey[=value]`` properties.
 NXF_CLASSPATH       Allows to extend the Java runtime classpath with extra jar files or class folders.
 NXF_DRMAA           Defines the Java DRMAA binding library to be used.
-It can be specified as a jar file location or a Maven dependency.
+It can be specified as a jar file location or a Maven coordinate.
-NXF_ASSETS          Defined the directory where downloaded pipeline repositories are stored (default: `$NXF_HOME/assets`) NXF_PID_FILE        Name of the file where the process PID is saved when Nextflow is launched in background.
+NXF_ASSETS          Defined the directory where downloaded pipeline repositories are stored (default: ``$NXF_HOME/assets``) NXF_PID_FILE        Name of the file where the process PID is saved when Nextflow is launched in background.
-NXF_WORK            Directory where working files are stored (usually your *scratch* directory) NXF_TEMP            Directory where temporary files are stored JAVA_HOME           Path location of the Java VM installation used to run Nextflow.
+NXF_WORK            Directory where working files are stored (usually your *scratch* directory) NXF_TEMP            Directory where temporary files are stored NXF_DEBUG           Defines scripts debugging level: ``1`` dump task environment variables in the task log file; ``2`` enables command script execution tracing; ``3`` enables command wrapper execution tracing.
+JAVA_HOME           Path location of the Java VM installation used to run Nextflow.
 JAVA_CMD            Path location of the Java binary command used to launch  Nextflow.
 HTTP_PROXY          Defines the HTTP proxy server